Valthion/Paramiko_MikroTik_Automation/README.md

-# Paramiko_MikroTik_Automation
+# Paramiko_Network_Automation
-An example for network automation in MikroTik using Python and Paramiko
+An example for network automation using Python and Paramiko

 Prerequisites: Configured routers (IP addresses) with username and password